 Hi, my name is Carmen.
 Welcome to Beyond The Fringe!

-I am a mother of 4 boys and grandmother of 7 adorable grandkids who has a passion to create.
+I am a mother of 4 boys and grandmother of 7 adorable grandkids with a passion to create!
 I love sewing, crocheting, paper crafts, drawing/doodling and more.
 I also like to create digital stamps and sometimes offer vintage graphics, many for free.

 Jun 27, 2011